 Larger motorhomes with 50A of power can supply two or more air conditioners, a washer and dryer, residential style refrigerator, dishwasher, entertainment center, and so on.

-RV Power Cords
+RV Power Cords and Extension Cords

 The orange cord that you buy at a hardware store might fit the plugs with an adapter, but they’re not designed to carry the 30-50A that is needed for most RVs.
-They can heat up to the point of starting a fire if you try to to use them!
+They can heat up to the point of starting a fire if you try to use them!

 Many RV power cords also come with lock rings that provide additional security in the connection.
 Note that a 50A cord costs significantly more simply because it’s using heavier wiring.